 Another thing static files allow is static file hosting.
 If you run a WordPress server, you need a compute unit, like a bare metal server or virtual machine.
 When doing this, you make it so users can only access the uncached website from one location.
 That is fine if your users are close to your server, but they are likely not.
 If, for example, a user is in Singapore and you are in the US, the connection needs to travel almost halfway around the world to reach your server.
 The connection distance adds a significant amount of latency.
 It is possible to cache it globally on a CDN, but once again, it is hard to get a 100% cache hit ratio and often nearly impossible since it is hard to cache HTML files.
 On the other hand, if you use static site generators, you can cache everything easily (most static hosting services integrate with a CDN), and cache invalidation is much simpler.

 Once again, CDNs help in this area.
 First, let’s look at the pricing of WP Engine, one of the most popular managed WordPress hosts.
 For up to 25,000 visits, you have to pay $25 (USD) a month.
 Between 25,000 and 75,000 visits, the cost rises to $59 a month.
 Once again, you can put a CDN in front of the host, but visits often miss the cache.
 In contrast, static file hosting is extremely cheap.
 For example, the hosting ByteofDev runs on is Cloudflare Pages.
 The free tier offers unlimited requests and bandwidth.
 The pricing means that even if traffic suddenly spiked 10 times, not only would my website remain online and fast, it would not cost me any more money.

 That is it!
 Hopefully, now you know a lot more about static site generators.
-If you want my personal recommendation, it is Astro, for the reasons I have mentioned in various parts of this article.
-If you liked this article, be sure to join the newsletter below and subscribe to the RSS feed.
+If you want my personal recommendation, it is Astro (which this blog uses) for the performance, build speed, and features.
+If you liked this article, join the newsletter below and subscribe to the RSS feed.
 Thanks for reading!